Investors are buying silver in vast quantities – in whatever form they can get it.

 Ronan Manly of BullionStar recently estimated there are only about 150 million ounces of silver not locked up by ETFs in London vaults.
 Much of that remainder may be owned by investors who will not be willing to sell unless prices go higher.

 David Jensen, who watches the London markets carefully, noted that silver lease rates are spiking.

 The spike in lease rates last week is much larger than the jump seen nearly a year ago when a shortage drove thousand-ounce bar premiums higher.

 Bullion banks, and other shorts, lost hundreds of millions of dollars trying to get hold of bars with which to meet delivery requests.

 Silver leases are a mechanism shorts can use to essentially borrow bars today for the purpose of making good on delivery requests.
-Usually this is possible without much cost.
+Usually, this is possible without much cost.

-In fact, bar owners typically defray some of the cost by paying a small fee to lessees.
+Bar owners typically defray some of the cost by paying a small fee to lessees.
 This is because the lessee takes on the cost of storage and insurance.
 That is one reason why the chart above shows lease rates as negative most of the time.